There are a few ways in react that you can disable a button. Let us look at some of the ways.

 export default Data;

 Option 2.
-Place value directly in disable prop
+Place value directly in disable attribute

 <button className="btn btn-primary" disabled={true}>Enter</button>